TylerTemp/SaintsField/README.md

 ## Highlights ##

+1. Works on deep nested fields!
-1. Use and only use `PropertyDrawer` and `DecoratorDrawer`, thus it will be compatible with most Unity Inspector enhancements like `NaughtyAttributes` and your custom drawer.
+2. Use and only use `PropertyDrawer` and `DecoratorDrawer`, thus it will be compatible with most Unity Inspector enhancements like `NaughtyAttributes` and your custom drawer.
-2. Allow stack on many cases.
+3. Allow stack on many cases.
 Only attributes that modified the label itself, and the field itself can not be stacked.
 All other attributes can mostly be stacked.
-3. Allow dynamic arguments in many cases
+4. Allow dynamic arguments in many cases
-4. Works on deep nested fields too!

 ## Installation ##